HoldenFolk/BikeRentalDApp/m5/Prototype.md

 [^17]: A digital signature is a mathematical technique used to validate the authenticity and integrity of a digital document, message or software.
 Source: https://www.techtarget.com/searchsecurity/definition/digital-signature

+[^18]: Our prototype is currently missing the oracle interface allowing the smart contract to call the secure decryptor.

-[^18]: When it comes to privacy, users tend to value short term gains over long term losses.
+[^19]: When it comes to privacy, users tend to value short term gains over long term losses.
 This idea is developped in section 2.2.2 of this book: Knijnenburg, B. P., Page, X., Wisniewski, P., Lipford, H. R., Proferes, N., & Romano, J. (Eds.).
 (2022).
 Modern Socio-Technical Perspectives on Privacy (1st ed.).
 Springer Cham. https://doi.org/10.1007/978-3-030-82786-1